 - Don’t remove the cake too early from the oven — it needs at least 30 minutes, sometimes more — and check for doneness in at least 2-3 places.

-My family ate the cake, and we shared the mini loaves with our neighbors with the sauce in a small container.
+My family ate the cake, and we shared mini loaves of the Fruit Cocktail AFB Cake with our neighbors with the sauce in a small container.
 One of my neighbors said he ate the sauce with a spoon!

 I don’t have a color printer, but I made these small notes to go with them.
 Download yours by clicking on the link below — there are 4 to a page.

 >> Have you tried this?
 Give the recipe some stars or leave a comment below and let us know how it worked for you!